We face many challenges throughout our lives some planned and others a surprise,

 These shifts can be seen in moodiness, energy drain, overreacting, inability to think clearly or process normally, lack of concentration, memory loss, sleeplessness, pain shifts, inability to cope with daily challenges and changes in how much we eat etc.

-How can you help yourself and your children after you have survived a life-changing event?
+How can you help yourself and your children after you have survived a life-changing traumatic event?

 First, See you doctor and get the medical attention needed.
-Then learn to reduce the anxiety, stress and pain.
-The shock will continue to deepen and more trauma unfolds if you do not help yourself.
+Then step by step learn to reduce the anxiety, stress and pain.
+The shock of trauma both physical and emotional can continue to deepen or get in the way of the brain, memory and body systems functioning and reacting normally.

-Let Mary help you.
-Join the hands-on mentoring program as a founding member today at no cost for a 3 months membership.
+Join the hands-on mentoring program as a founding member today at $10 for a 3 months membership.
 Join today and begin to relax and get relief for your anxiety, TBI and trauma.

 The stress from physical and emotional pain and fatigue can cause anxiety, confusion and social isolation.
 Chronic deep muscle pain or fear can decrease activity and lead to depression.
 Possibly anxiety, fear and depression often block even the desire to overcome the stress.